How To Dry Fresh Basil - Lady Behind The Curtain

 MICROWAVE

-- Place a towel on a microwave-plate, then places the leaves on the towel single file, and then another towel on top.
+- Place a towel on a microwave plate, then place the leaves on the towel single file, and then another towel on top.

 AIR DRY

 - Harvest the basil.
-If you’re drying fresh basil already cut from the plant, you can skip to the second step.
-If you’re harvesting the basil from a growing plant, cut or pinch the fresh basil leaves right above the leaf node—this will encourage further growth if the plant is still in its growing season.
+If you’re drying fresh basil already cut from the plant, you can skip to step 2.
+If you’re harvesting the basil from a growing plant, cut or pinch the fresh basil leaves right above the leaf node.
+This will encourage further growth if the plant is still in its growing season.
 Or to harvest the whole plant, cut the entire stem almost to the soil line.
 (This won’t prevent the basil from growing back next season.)

 - Clean the basil.
 Rinse the stems in cool water.
 Dry the leaves in a salad spinner or lay them out on a kitchen towel or paper towels in a single layer to absorb excess water before you begin the drying process in earnest.

 - Hang the basil to air-dry.
-If your stems are still attached to your basil, gather a bunch of stems together and tie string tightly around the ends of the stems.
-Hang them upside-down in front of a window where they will receive direct sunlight and good airflow around all of the leaves—this will help the excess moisture to evaporate.
+If your basil stems are still attached, gather a bunch and tie a string tightly around the ends.
+Hang them upside-down in front of a window where they will receive direct sunlight and good airflow around all the leaves.
+This will help excess moisture evaporate.

 Tag » How To Dry Fresh Basil